PHY542 spring 2016

 Overall, students will be exposed to a number of state-of-the-art diagnostics and experimental techniques.

-LOCATION: The first class (week 1) will be at Stony Brook University at Chemistry 124.
-All remaining classes will be at Brookhaven National Laboratory, Building 820.
+LOCATION: The first class will be at Stony Brook University, Chemistry Building 124 All remaining classes will be at Brookhaven National Laboratory (BNL), Building 820

 Textbook and suggested materials

 - “The Theory and Design of Charged Particle Beams” by Martin Reiser, published by Wiley (1994)